|

 experience that is as vivid and clear as possible.
 Initially, practising in a

-quiet environment can help to minimise distractions and facilitate clear
+quiet environment can help minimise distractions and facilitate clear

-- T is for Time - Imagery should make big demands on your
+- T is for Time - Imagery should make significant demands on your

 attention, so short (5-10 minutes) frequent quality sessions are preferable to